logicalhacking/ocl-examples/README.md

 # ocl-examples
-A collection of (toy) examples using OCL that demonstrate the use of OCL in the context of UML as well as SecureUML models.
+A collection of (toy) examples that demonstrate the use of OCL in the context of UML as well as SecureUML models.
 Most of the models were developed in the context of the HOL-OCL and SecureUML projects.

 ## Models
 * **[Controller Calendar:](./controller_calendar)** A simple calendar/meeting model using ControllerUML.